Diagnostic Medical Sonography

 Please Note:

-• Documentation of proof of completion of high school diploma or secondary education from a foreign country must be officially translated into English and show the equivalency of education in the United States; high school diploma, associates or bachelor’s degree.
-Evaluation of foreign transcripts must be completed by a member of the National Association of Credential Evaluation.
-Information regarding this organization and its members can be found here.
+• Documentation of proof of completion of high school diploma or any secondary education from a foreign country, must be officially translated into English and it must possess equal standards of education in the United States.
+All high school diplomas, associate or bachelor’s degrees apply.
+A member of the National Association of Credential Evaluation Services (NACES) must complete the evaluation of foreign transcripts.
+Information regarding this organization and its members can be accessed here.

 Diagnostic Medical Sonography Admissions Requirements

 • Successful completion (defined as receiving a grade of “B” or better) of college-level coursework in the subjects below.
-SUI does not accept Pass/Fail or Credit/No Credit grades in fulfillment of admissions prerequisites.
+SUI does not accept Pass/Fail or Credit/No Credit grades for the admissions prerequisites.
 Courses must be a minimum of three semesters or four-quarter credits.

-• General Physics (topics must include sound waves, heat, light, and motion)
+• General Physics (topics must include sound waves, heat, light, & motion)

-• Communication Skills (Written or Oral Communication, i.e., Speech, English Composition)
+• Communication Skills (Written or Oral Communication, Speech, English Composition)

-• Mathematics ( Intermediate Algebra or higher-level course, i.e., Calculus, Statistics)
+• Mathematics (College Algebra or higher-level course, i.e., Calculus, Statistics)

 • Human Anatomy & Physiology